Economic Damages

 Contact a Lafayette Personal Injury Lawyer for Help Proving Your Economic Damages

 Personal injury victims in Louisiana have limited time to file a claim against at-fault parties for their damages.
-Under the state’s statute of limitations, you typically only have one year from the date of your injury to file a lawsuit.
+Under the state’s statute of limitations, you typically only have two years from the date of your injury to file a lawsuit.
+However, you should know that your deadline might be one year if your accident happened before 7/1/24.